oslabs-beta/Kaskade/README.md

 ```

 ## Contributing
+[request a feature or report a bug]

+Kaskade's goal is to expand our functionality, but we can't do it without you!
+One of the great benefits of open source projects, like Kaskade, is the ability for the community to actively contribute.
+Feel free to fork this project, make changes or fix bugs, and submit a pull request.

-To expediate the inegration process, please copy the below PR example template and modify to reflect any changes to be considered.
+To expediate the integration process, please copy the below PR example template and modify to reflect any changes to be considered for merging into the codebase.
 ```
 # Summary